 First, know that you’re not alone.
 Giving a cat a pill can sometimes be a challenge—even for veterinary professionals.
-Still, learning how to give medicine to a cat is an important skill to master.
+Still, learning how to give medicine to a cat is an important skill to master for the sake of your cat's health.
 Though it may not be simple, it is absolutely possible, especially when you’re armed with the right tools and tricks.

 We’re breaking down the steps below, but don’t forget that your veterinarian is a great resource when it comes to learning the best way to give your cat a pill.
 Don’t be afraid to ask them questions or even request a demonstration to help you understand what works for your cat.

 Read on to learn some veterinarian-approved tricks of the trade to learn the best way to give a cat a pill.

 Click the buttons below to jump to that section:

 You’ll need to have a good grasp on your kitty to make this work.
 Set yourself up somewhere you and your cat are both comfortable.
 Some popular options are:

 - Sitting with your cat in your lap

 - Standing and holding your cat on a flat surface, like a table or counter

 - Wrapping your cat in a blanket or towel, burrito-style, with just your cat’s head poking out.
 (If your cat is a feline escape artist, or prone to biting and scratching, this may be your best option.)